derekwilliamscrosswinds/Azure101/README.md

 ---

-While you can get through this course having no exposure to the cloud, it helps to have a basic understanding of the followin concepts:
+While you can get through this course having no exposure to the cloud, it helps to have a basic understanding of the following concepts:

 * Cloud Platforms and What they are